Most people want to stay independent in their own home for as long as possible. You can do this by:

 You could think about employing a local cleaner, gardener or handyperson but make sure that they are reliable and trusted.

 Domiciliary care agencies don't just provide personal care services.
 For a fee, they can also help with domestic chores, even if you don't need personal support.
-Search NHS Choices to find a provider near you and check that they meet national standards.
+Search NHS Choices website for care services to find a provider near you and check that they meet national standards.

 A mobile hairdresser visits you in your own home.
 They usually advertise locally or can be found by searching the Internet.
 You could telephone a local salon to see if they can do home appointments or you could contact a sheltered housing scheme in your area as they might be aware of someone.
 Most mobile hairdressers have both men and women as customers.